ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

     * You may not have them near you, in your pocket, or take them to the washroom.
     * If you brought electronics with you, you must leave them in your bag.
     * If you are distracted by the sound of other students, bring ear plugs, not ear buds.
+* If you do not stop writing the exam when the instructor or proctor announces the end of the exam, your exam will not be graded, and you will recieve a mark of zero.

 ## Cell phones